Key takeaways

 You’ll want to design a withdrawal strategy from your retirement accounts, including the total percentage of assets you take out and which accounts you tap first.

-A simple method that’s long been put forth as a default strategy, suggests taking withdrawals in this order:
+A simple method that’s long been a default strategy for retirees entails taking withdrawals in this order:

 - Taxable accounts (savings, brokerage)